 Why Do You Call Yourself Disabled?

+The real question is why do you call yourself disabled?
 You must do two things before you can honestly answer that question.
 You must realize the difference between disabled and abled.
 Not a silly distinction but it is a concrete distinction.
 Are you disabled because you feel safe in your wheelchair?
-Do you obsess on things you can’t do?
+Do you obsess over things you can’t do?
 Is your regret unresolved and you see what you can not do rather than what you can accomplish.
 That is the first question.
-Have you changed your perspective or are you trying to do what other people ask of you.
-In many ways the question being disabled means that you are either feeling that you are in charge of your life or you are turning to others to help you in your struggles.
+Have you changed your perspective or are you trying to do what other people ask of you?
+In many ways, the question of being disabled means that you are either feeling that you are in charge of your life or you are turning to others to help you in your struggles.
 You are as disabled as you think you are.

 Your Problem or Their's